keithjlee/DigitalCircularityToolkit/README.md

 - Initial release was given to students taking the IAP2024 design workshop: *4.181 Digital Circularity: Tooling up for reuse with Odds & Mods*
 - Public release coincides with the S2024 design workshop: *4.185 ODDS & MODS Castaways*
 - The Digital Circularity team consists of Rachel Blowes (SMArchS BT '25), Celia Chaussabel (SMArchS AD '25), Alex Htet Kyaw (SMArchS Comp '25), Keith J. Lee (PhD BT '25), and Karl-Johan Soerensen (SMArchS Comp '25 + SM CEE '25).
 We are advised by Professor Caitlin Mueller.

+# Release Notes
+## Feb 28 2024
+- `v0.2` was released to enable Zenodo DOI and add minor description changes in some components.
+No functional changes.